We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Jason Homan

+VoIP for enterprise solution makes sense because of the high cost of maintaining existing landline solutions and because of the flexibility VoIP brings to operations.
 Large-scale operations are much like an aircraft carrier, you can’t turn them around on a dime.
 It takes time and planning.
 Moving a mid-size to enterprise organization from an outdated landline system to a VoIP for enterprise solution requires not only an evaluation of cost but also an estimation of the operational benefits of VoIP technology.

 Are You in the Enterprise Category?

 There is no hard and fast rule to determine the size at which a small company turns into a mid-size company or enterprise-level organization, but you know it when you are there.
 The processes get more complex, employee count grows dramatically, and IT systems get continuously more complicated.
+In general, having 500 employees is a good sign that you are firmly in the mid-size business category and moving toward the enterprise-level in your organizational development.

 What Are You Paying Now?
 The Cost of Maintaining Landline Solutions

 As we have already noted, switching over to VoIP for a large-scale operation can seem daunting, and for this reason, many organizational leaders hesitate to pull the trigger on a VoIP for enterprise implementation.
+However, let’s take a moment to consider the cost of maintaining the status quo – the old landline system you are currently running.

 The Financial Costs